alphagov/govuk-content-metadata/src/post_extraction_process/README.md

-# Google Workflow for post named-entity extraction processing
+## Google Workflow for post named-entity extraction processing (bulk inference)

+**Important Note**: Originally, this workflow was set to automatically run as part of the NER bulk inference pipeline on the 1st and 15th of each month at 22:00.
+This scheduled execution has now been deactivated since the deployment of the NER new-content-only daily inference pipeline.

+### Workflow specifics

-A [Google Workflow](https://cloud.google.com/workflows/docs/overview) orchestrates the named entities post-extraction processing.
+A [Google Workflow](https://cloud.google.com/workflows/docs/overview) orchestrates the named entities post-extraction processing for the bulk inference pipeline.

 The workflow consists of three steps and can be found in the [src/post_extraction_process/post-extraction-gc-workflow.yaml](src/post_extraction_process/post-extraction-gc-workflow.yaml) file.